Start-up programs provide startups and early stage ventures knowledge, funding and resources necessary to launch a new business.

 These programs are tailored to the needs of entrepreneurs who want to move forward and need assistance to successfully bring their concept to market.

 Cybersecurity Investment Fund

-Cybersecurity Investment Fund (CIF) provides up to $225,000 to support projects that advance cybersecurity technology toward commercialization.
-CIF enables companies to achieve early technical milestones that are critical to move cybersecurity technologies further along the commercialization pathway and lead to follow-on investments.
+The Cyber Security Investment Fund (CIF) provides up to $100,000 to support projects that advance a technology toward commercialization.
+CIF helps companies to reach a critical milestone in their product (or service) development that will move their technology further along the commercialization pathway, increase the company’s valuation, and lead to follow-on investment for further growth and sustainability.
 More >

 Life Science Investment Fund